shwetatyagii/Codsoft-Task-5/README.md

-# Codsoft-Task-5 : LIBRARY MANAGEMENT SYSTEM<br>Develop a system to manage books, borrowers, and transactions in a library.<br>Book Database: Store book information (title, author, ISBN) in a
+# Codsoft-Task-5 : LIBRARY MANAGEMENT SYSTEM
-database.
+Develop a system to manage books, borrowers, and transactions in a library.<br>Book Database: Store book information (title, author, ISBN) in a database.
 Book Search: Allow users to search for books based on title, author, or ISBN.